Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 Is Dades Gorge worth visiting?

-It’s home to some fascinating cultural museums
+It’s near some fascinating cultural museums

 Centred around the mineral-rich springs of Lalla Mimouna, the Musée des Sources de Lalla Mimouna is a unique indoor-outdoor exhibition space that showcases an impressive array of artefacts and relics.
 They have been collected over several years by local resident Zaid Abbou and offer a fascinating glimpse into the traditional way of life in the area.
-As you wander between the centuries-old ceramics, agricultural tools and illuminated books on display, you can read literary quotes celebrating the value of nature and the importance of water.

 It can be used as a base for exploring Todra Gorge

 Around 50 kilometres east of Boumalne Dades is the town of Tinghir, which marks the start of Todra Gorge.
 It’s notable for its towering limestone cliffs (some of which reach 300 metres in height) and is a popular destination for climbing due to its sheer rock faces.
-Whether you're an experienced mountaineer seeking a thrilling challenge or a casual explorer simply looking to soak in the stunning scenery, Todra Gorge is definitely worth visiting.

 One of the best introductory hikes through Todra is the three-hour loop trail that starts at the northern entrance to the gorge, close to the artisan stalls.
 It takes you up a hillside via a series of concrete steps, eventually leading to a mountain pass.
-Along the route, you'll be treated to breathtaking views of the canyon before making your way down to the palm-lined village of Tizgui.

 In addition to its hiking trails, Todra Gorge also provides a fascinating glimpse into North Africa's ancient past through its abandoned ksour - fortified mud-brick villages that once served as both homes and fortresses.
-While many are now crumbling and in disrepair, a few, like the cliffside Ksar Asfalou and the still-inhabited Ksar Tinerhir, offer visitors the chance to explore these evocative relics firsthand.
-Also not to miss is the Palmeraie de Tinghir - an oasis of towering date palms that’s ideal for a leisurely wander.
+While many are now crumbling and in disrepair, a few, like the cliffside Ksar Asfalou and the still-inhabited Ksar Tinerhir, allow you to explore these evocative relics firsthand.

 Is Dades Gorge worth visiting?